GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 caption="To center a 1D DFT, swap the left and right halves of X."
 >}}

-Next we convert the DFT coefficients $X$ from complex form (real and imaginary parts) into the polar form, so we can analyze the magnitude and phase for each frequency.
+Next we convert the DFT coefficients $X$ from complex form (real and imaginary parts) into the polar form so we can analyze the magnitude and phase for each frequency.

 $$a + ib = r\cos(\theta) + ir\sin(\theta)$$